 Whether you prefer jicama raw or cooked, these ideas will help you incorporate this versatile vegetable into various dishes.
 Don’t be afraid to experiment with different flavors and cooking techniques to discover your favorite way to enjoy jicama!

-See also How long does it take to cook angel hair pasta
+See also How to cook shrimp for ceviche

 Sautéing jicama for a delicious side dish